Personal Injuries in the Workplace: Here’s What You Should Know

 Next, report it to your supervisor.
 It is imperative that they are made aware of the situation as soon as possible, both to help you recover and to also make any needed changes to prevent other employees from getting injured.

 After that, take notes of the situation: what happened, when, how, etc. This documentation will be helpful in case you need to file a claim for workers’ compensation.

 If your injury is serious, you may want to consider filing for workers’ compensation.

 Regulations and criteria on filing vary from state to state, but the basic requirements are similar across the board.
 After following the above steps, from getting medical treatment to reporting the incident to your supervisor, your employer will report the workers’ compensation claim to the insurance company.

 After that, your employer should give you a workers’ compensation claim form that details your rights.
 If you choose to file a claim, complete the form and return it to your employer.

 Knowing when to file a claim or if you are even eligible can be difficult.
-At Wood, After, & Wolf, we have personal injury lawyers who have won over 10,000 cases and have helped people recover over $240 million in compensation.
+At Wood, After, & Wolf, we have personal injury lawyers who have won over 10,000 personal injury cases and have helped clients recover over $240 million in compensation.